Cathie Wood Raises Bitcoin Price Target

 Institutional Inflows Accelerate, Demand for "Digital Gold" Rises

-Cathie Wood, CEO of ARK Invest and a prominent Wall Street advocate for big tech and digital assets, has once again raised her long-term price target for Bitcoin.
-She believes that the combination of a full-scale influx of institutional investors and a reduction in supply is increasing the potential for price growth.
+Cathie Wood, CEO of Ark Invest and a prominent advocate for big tech and digital assets on Wall Street, has once again raised her long-term outlook for Bitcoin.
+She believes that the influx of institutional investors, combined with a reduction in supply, is expanding the potential for price increases.

 Cathie Wood, CEO of Ark Investment Management.
 Photo by Reuters Yonhap News